CodeScop/Oge-Mai-Field-Guide/mamaquests.md

 - **Type:** Battle
 - **Requirements:** Defeat 1 Tylu (also be min level 3, but if you're here, you'll be past level 3 anyway)
 - **Rewards:** Unlock Base Camp in Expedition
 - **Recommendations:** DO IT AS SOON AS POSSIBLE.
-There is nothing to lose.
-Wandering around Expedition is fun, too.
-It won't advance the main quest at all, but you can explore, unlock regions, and find alternate ways to get shiny materials.
+Wandering around Expedition is fun, and it's important to know your way around the area if you want to get through the later parts of the main questline.
 Definitely worth it.

 ### * Sand Mountain Caravan